ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/implement-lambda.md

 };
 ```

-In the above code, we first import the AWS SDK for SNS.
+In the above code, you will first import the AWS SDK for SNS.
 Specifically, the following code imports the necessary classes from the AWS SDK for JavaScript (v3) for working with Amazon SNS (Simple Notification Service).
 Then, an instance of SNSClient is created, specifying the AWS region (eu-central-1 in this case):

 ```JavaScript
 import { SNSClient, CreateTopicCommand, SubscribeCommand, PublishCommand } from "@aws-sdk/client-sns";